Filip Krastev: Loans

 On 28 January 2021, Krastev joined another City Football Group side, Troyes, on an 18-month loan deal.
 On 27 August 2021, his loan deal with Troyes was cut short to allow him to join Eredivisie side Cambuur on a season-long loan deal.

 On 27 January 2022, Krastev returned to Bulgaria to sign for Levski Sofia on a six-month loan.
 On 28 June 2022, his loan was extended for a further year.

 On 26 July 2023, Krastev joined Major League Soccer club Los Angeles FC on loan until 30 June 2024, with a permanent transfer option.
 He made his debut on 8 August in Leagues Cup match against Real Salt Lake, coming as a substitute in the 76th minute and scoring his debut goal in the 84th minute for the 4–0 win.

 In January 2024, his loan deal with LAFC was terminated early.
 He returned to Europe to sign a loan deal with PEC Zwolle on 26 January.
 He re-signed on loan with PEC Zwolle in July 2024.

 On 1 September 2025, Krastev joined EFL Championship club Oxford United on a season-long loan.
+On 5 February, he was recalled by Lommel.
+Later that day, he joined Süper Lig side Göztepe on loan until the end of the season with an option to buy.